How is it treated?

 impetigo, try to avoid close contact with that person until his or her

 infection has gone away.
 You should also avoid sharing towels, pillows, sheets,

 clothes, toys, or other items with an infected person.
 If possible, wash all

 shared items in hot water before you use them again.

 your child has impetigo, scratching the sores can spread the infection to other

 areas of your body and to other people.
-Keeping the sores covered can help you
+Keep the sores covered to help you

 or your child resist scratching them.
-Washing your or your child's hands with
+Wash your or your child's hands with

 If your child has

 a cut or insect bite, covering it with antibiotic ointment or cream can help